AN ESSAY BY KAREN SERGEANT

 Or so I thought!

-Because, after we would start to work together, I would notice the strangest thing:
+Because once we start working together, I notice the strangest thing:

-Even on projects that were poised to get good results, founders would still make 11th hour choices that would plunge the team into chaos.
+Even when a project is headed for a clean, high-quality finish, founders will still make 11th hour choices that plunge the team into chaos.

-So even though I get hired to end the fire drills
+So yes — I get hired to end the fire drills.

 If you secretly fear being replaced by your own systems, you’re not alone.
-But here’s the truth: if you grow, you need to leverage.
-What leverage looks like in service businesses is delegation.
+But here’s the truth: if you want to grow, you need leverage.

-And delegation doesn’t erase your value — it amplifies it.
+Delegation doesn’t erase your value — it makes your leadership transferable.

 Do you feel a strange mix of relief and panic when you imagine your business running without you?